5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **NOTE**: If `PollAppleHotkeys` is enabled, holding `X` after turning on the system skips the bootpicker and automatically boots into the default volume.

-#### Boot the OS automatically from volume defined as "Default" (no GUI)
+#### Boot the OS automatically from the "Default" volume (no GUI)

 **PickerMode** = `Default`</br>
 **ShowPicker** = `No`

+> **Warning** This option can be problematic if have Windows installed.
+Beecaus if you perform an NVRAM reset and `LauncherPath` is not enabled, Windows might take over the first slot of boot order and then you cannot enter OC's BootPicker any more.

-#### Start macOS automatically (no GUI, fast)
+#### Skip the BootPicker to load macOS automatically

 The following settings will boot macOS from first APFS volume it finds.
-Combine it with `LauncherOption` `Full` or `Short`to protect you against Windows Boot Manager taking over the first slot of the bootmenu.
+Combine it with `LauncherOption` `Full` or `Short`to prohobit Windows Boot Manager from taking over the first slot of the bootmenu.

 **Prerequisites**: enabled `PollAppleHotkeys`

-**PickerMode** = `Apple`</br>
+**PickerMode** = `Builtin`</br>
-**ShowPicker** = `No`
+**ShowPicker** = `Yes`

-**NOTE**: Hold `X` after turning on the system to directly boot into macOS
+**NOTE**: Hold `X` after turning on the system to directly boot into macOS – even if you get a black screen instead of the BootPicker.

-This is a great option for Laptop users who run Windows and macOS from the same disk, but use macOS most of the time.
-It also prevents the pesky *WindowsBootManager* from hi-jacking the top slot of the boot order which would give you a hard time trying to get back into macOS later on, if the BootPicker is disabled and you forgot to declare the macOS disk as the default boot volume – happens all the time…
+This is a reliably workaround for this issue:

+- Instead of the BootPicker, there's only a black screen (seems to be related to GOP Rendering)
+- 5 secends later (default delay) the system boots into Windows becasue it inhibits the first Slot in the BootPicker

 :bulb: If you want to bypass all the SSDTs injections into Windows, you either need to boot it via the BIOS Boot Menu or use [OpenCore_NO_ACPI](https://github.com/5T33Z0/OC-Little-Translated/tree/main/O_OC_NO_ACPI).
 Because unlike Clover, OpenCore injects everything present and enabled in the ACPI Folder into any OS.